Note To Readers:

 The Psychology of Performance and Shame

-Meanwhile, some top-playing gays have now started to fetishise that struggle, interpreting discomfort as a marker of desirability or freshness.
-The result is a cycle where bodies become instruments of validation rather than pleasure, intimacy becomes performance, and authentic connection is sidelined.
-Rather than fostering trust and enjoyment, these dynamics reinforce shame, judgment, and tension—leaving both partners caught in a feedback loop of expectation and anxiety.
+Meanwhile, some gay men who top have now started to fetishise this struggle, interpreting discomfort as a marker of desirability or freshness.
+The result is a cycle in which bodies become instruments of validation rather than pleasure.
+Intimacy becomes a performance, sidelining authentic connection.
+Rather than fostering trust and enjoyment, these dynamics reinforce shame, judgment, and tension.
+This leaves both partners entwined in a feedback loop of expectation and anxiety (Jones, 2018)[1].

 A bottom player who is relaxed, at ease, or simply not performing according to a rigid expectation is judged as “overused”, “less masculine” or undesirable.
 This has created a dangerous trend where pain and resistance are eroticized over true intimacy.